How To Throw The Javelin Further

 • Coordinate the crossover step with the beginning of your arm action: This will ensure a smooth and efficient transfer of energy.

-The crossover step is a complex movement that requires practice and coordination.
-It's important to break down the movement into its individual components and focus on mastering each element before putting it all together.
+The crossover step is a complex movement that requires practice and coordination. you'll want to break down the movement into its individual components and focus on mastering each element before putting it all together.

 4. The Block is Key: Often overlooked, the block is the critical moment where your forward momentum is converted into upward and outward force, launching the javelin.